pauldmccarthy/fsleyes/userdoc/customising.rst

        <!-- Every region in the atlas has a <label> element which defines:

-            - The "index" of the label in the 4D probabilistic image, if the atlas type is "Probabilistic".
-The index also defines the region label value, for "Label" atlases, and for 3D summary files - add 1 to the index to get the label value.
+            - The "index".
+For probabilistic atlases, this is the index of the corresponding volume in the 4D image file.
+For label images, the index is the value of voxels which are in the corresponding region.
+For 3D summary images of probabilistic atlases, add 1 to the index to get the label value.

             - The "x", "y", and "z" coordinates of a pre- calculated "centre-of-gravity" for this region.